 *World Bowl Champions

 Unable to find a suitor willing to cough up the 11 million dollar price tag to purchase the team, the Monarchs became a league run franchise.
-Led by league appointed general manager Billy Hicks, and English native and offensive head coach Larry Kennan, the Monarchs would be the first team on the board taking defensive backs in the WLAF inaugural draft, and with that pick grab Corris Ervin.
+Led by league appointed general manager Billy Hicks, and English native and offensive head coach Larry Kennan, the Monarchs were the first team on the board taking defensive backs in the WLAF inaugural draft, and with that pick grabbed Corris Ervin.
 Through and through the Monarchs executed well in the draft, and it would show later in the All-World roster after the 1991 season, especially on the offensive line.

 Footballs initially got stuck in customs and the limited number of footballs the team originally could get, became worn and flat after a few practices.
 The players quickly had to adapt to the open air stadium and wet Seattle-like weather of London.
 The Monarchs in the end however, put together an amazing run in 1991.

 The first game in WLAF history would pit the Monarchs against the Frankfurt Galaxy.
-Chris Williams, (FRG) a nose tackle, would score the first points in league history when he stuffed runningback Judd Garrett (LON) for a safety.
-Starting quarterback John Witkowski would be replaced in the lineup by Stan Gelbaugh, and the Monarchs high scoring offensive machine would get back on track and beat the Galaxy 24-11 in London.
+Chris Williams, (FRG) a nose tackle, scored the first points in league history when he stuffed runningback Judd Garrett (LON) for a safety.
+Starting quarterback John Witkowski was replaced in the lineup by Stan Gelbaugh, and the Monarchs high scoring offensive machine got on track in time to beat the Galaxy 24-11 in London.

 Phil Alexander, kicker, and Victor Ebubedike, fullback, represented international flavor for the Monarchs, with the league’s “Operation Discovery”, and they too would be head and shoulders above their own international countrymen.
 Alexander led scorers his rookie season and was named Operation Discovery player of the year.

 While the Monarchs started of with a shaky victory over their North American rival New York-New Jersey Knights, the team slumped losing 7 of their last 9 contests.
-Gelbaugh’s statistics notably dropped off from his MVP season throwing for only 11 touchdowns to 12 picks.
+Gelbaugh’s statistics notably dropped off from his MVP season as he threw for only 11 touchdowns to 12 picks.